The role of Highways Development Management

 What are the parking standards for new developments in Buckinghamshire?

-Bucks County Council produced the Buckinghamshire Countywide Parking Guidance, which became policy in September 2015.
-However, it is only currently used to determine parking provision for developments within the Wycombe District Council area.
+We produced the Buckinghamshire Countywide Parking Guidance, which became policy in September 2015.
+However, it is only currently used to determine parking provision for developments within the Wycombe local area.

 When determining the parking provision for developments within the Aylesbury Vale, Chiltern or South Bucks areas, please see the guidance for each respective Local Planning Authority:

 I live on a privately maintained road.
-How do I go about getting it adopted so that it is maintained by Bucks County Council?
+How do I go about getting it adopted so that it is maintained by Buckinghamshire Council?

 My planning permission says that I have to obtain a Section 184 licence.
 What is this and how do I apply?

-My planning permission says that I have to enter into a Section 278 agreement with Bucks County Council.
+My planning permission says that I have to enter into a Section 278 agreement with Buckinghamshire Council.
 How do I apply and what information should I submit?

 I am constructing an estate road and wish to offer it as highway maintained at public expense.
 How do I apply to enter into a Section 38 agreement and what information should I submit?